bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-One thing we can do is we can use what\'s called an eye FE or an immediately invoked function expression.
+One thing we can do is we can use what&apos;s called an eye FE or an immediately invoked function expression.
 Basically we wrap all of that stuff Inside of a function that will just run automatically when the page loads, so we could take our entire all our scripts and stick it inside of one of these sort of self running functions and it will just run and do.
-It\'s thing inside the function, and it\'ll keep the variables local to that function.
+It&apos;s thing inside the function, and it&apos;ll keep the variables local to that function.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->